enzokro/merlins-mirror/README.md

 ## Overview

-Merlin's Mirror generates real-time video from a webcam, using a custom Stable Diffusion pipeline.
+Merlin's Mirror creates real-time AI videos from a webcam using a Stable Diffusion model.

 ## Tech Stack